nmynarcik/DiscordBot/README.md

 - !join-server => bot will join the requested server
 - !talk => talk with the bot!
 - @botname => responds when @mentioned
+- !translate will can provide translations for text (ex. !translate hello world de)
 - channel management!

 And much more!
 Try !help to get a full list of available commands